craftcms/commerce/docs/installation.md

 Before installing Craft Commerce, make sure you’ve got everything you need:

-* A web host that meets Commerce’s [minimum server requirements](https://github.com/craftcms/docs/blob/v3/en/requirements.md) (hint: you’ll need PHP 5.4 or later).
+* A web host that meets Commerce’s [minimum server requirements](https://github.com/craftcms/commerce-docs/blob/v2/en/server-requirements.md).
-* Craft CMS 3.0 or later (see Craft’s [installation instructions](https://github.com/craftcms/docs/blob/v3/en/installation.md) for details).
+* Craft CMS 3.0 or later (see Craft’s [installation instructions](https://docs.craftcms.com/v3/installation.html) for details).

 Craft Commerce can only be installed from the plugin store, or through composer.